hartmaj2/cs-tabor-is/denik.md

 ### TODO:
 - [x] Get rid of warnings
-- [ ] Add SubLayout to Participants
+- [x] Add SubLayout to Participants
-  - [ ] Rename SubLayout to FoodSubLayout
+  - [x] Rename SubLayout to FoodSubLayout
-  - [ ] Create ParticipantsSubLayout
+  - [x] Create ParticipantsSubLayout
 - [ ] Add ParticipantMealOrders to database
   - [ ] Add DbSet and apply migration
   - [ ] Add method to place order to my api
 - [ ] Implement participant editing using Edit Modal

 ### DONE:
+- Got rid of warnings so I can see the actual warnings always
+- Added Sublayout to participants
+  - Needed to move .css scoped style to be global (needed to remove ::deep)
+- Organized files
+  - Pages and Components according to section
--
+  - Created DBModels folder